raisenrs/116Project/README.md

 >
 > ## Docs
 >
-> We added these files to better show the task distribution and keep the project documents organized.
+>We created this docs folder to keep the project documents organized and make the task distribution easier to see.